habemusne/SmartDevice_DataPipeline/SETUP.md

-# Introduction

-This is the setup instruction for this project.
-This project is complicated, I am not able to guarentee that the procedure works 100% perfect.

 ### Phase 1: setup the environment

 First thing to know is that this project heavily relies on [pegasus](https://github.com/InsightDataScience/pegasus), an aws-cli wrapper.
 Install it.